pebblecode/pebblecode.github.io/work/case-studies/c2c.md

 ## ------ The Results ------ ##
 results-title: The Results
 results-illustration: v2/devices.svg
-results-summary-lrg: Through our signature rapid prototyping process, we were able to deliver a working software to c2c within weeks that streamlines assessments.
+results-summary-lrg: Through our signature rapid prototyping process, we were able to deliver working software to C2C in weeks that streamlines assessments.
-results-summary: Virtually cutting the process time in half.
+results-summary: We cut the processing time in half.
 The app’s automated reports highlight problem areas for more efficient resource allocation.
 results-screenshot: c2c/screenshot.png